 From these a range of Osmo or Owatrol, Blackfriar or Guard Industries products can be applied to enhance the natural colour or stain to a new colour giving you complete control over the appearance of your wooden decking paint colour and finish.
 Owatrol even offer a Solid Colour Woodstain with 53 colours, such as blue, white, brown, mulberry and many more.
 Please see our demonstration videos or give us a call for a completely impartial step by step walkthrough on how best to treat your wooden decking and which product will achieve your desired look by using any of our wood stains, decking oil or coloured decking paint.

 Many people want to keep the natural look of decking wood, and in this situation, we do not recommend decking paint, which does allow for more colour variation, sealing of gaps and cracks, and a better repairing of weather damaged wood.
-Painted decking can be easier to clean than stained decking (other than white painted decking!), and when cured correctly can add a ‘hard shell’ which is easier to brush down – dust, debris, water.
+Painted decking can be easier to clean than stained decking (other than white painted decking), and when cured correctly can add a ‘hard shell’ which is easier to brush down – dust, debris, water.

 Decking paint is often a preferred choice due to many paints offering excellent waterproofing qualities, as well as UV protection, rot, mould and algae resistance, along with a wider variety of finishes.
 This does of course depend on the surrounding area – which if heavily built up with ‘brand’ colours, may be best suited with a matching decking paint.

 One downside of decking paint is that once painted, it can be extremely difficult to then change to stain later.
 Essentially, once decking paint is applied, you’ll always be using decking paint.
-Paint can also be more slippery than decking stain – not ideal for heavily pedestrianised areas, unless anti-slip paint is used.
+Paint can also be more slippery than decking oil and decking stain – not ideal for heavily pedestrianised areas, unless anti-slip paint is used.

-Picking the correct decking product at Promain can not only waterproof and protect decking from UV damage, but add an anti-slip finish too.
+Picking the correct garden decking product at Promain can not only waterproof and protect decking from UV damage, but add an anti-slip finish too.
 This is ideal for pool-side decking, or exterior decking that needs to withstand summer downpours - for years to come.
 Blackfriars Anti-Slip Decking Coating is available as a clear finish, that will maintain and enhance the colour and grain of the underlying decking wood type, whether it is pine, oak, ash, cedar or larch.
 One of its main benefits is that it can be applied over previously treated or painted decking to simply add an 'invisible' anti-slip layer.

-A good-quality deck coating will have had slip tests done during the manufacture stage.
+A good-quality deck oil and coating will have had slip tests done during the manufacture stage.
 These tests are universal and are done under laboratory conditions using a pendulum testing machine.
 The machine uses a rubber shoe which is attached to an arm that swings.
 It records the amount of distance the shoe moves across the surface in various wet and dry conditions.
 The shorter the distance, the higher the value of slip resistance.